microsoft/botframework-cli/packages/luis/README.md

 OPTIONS
-  --alterations  Indicates if files is QnA Alterations --in=in        (required) Source .qna file(s) or QnA KB JSON file --name=name    Name of the QnA KB
+  --alterations  Indicates if files is QnA Alterations --in=in        (required) Source .qna file(s) or QnA KB JSON file --log          Enables log messages
+  --name=name    Name of the QnA KB
   --out=out      Output file or folder name.
-If not specified stdout will be used as output --recurse      Indicates if sub-folders need to be considered to file .qna file(s)
+If not specified stdout will be used as output --recurse      Indicates if sub-folders need to be considered to file .qna file(s) --sort         When set, questions collections are alphabetically sorted are alphabetically sorted in .lu files
 ```

 _See code: [src/commands/qnamker/convert.ts](https://github.com/microsoft/botframework-cli/blob/v1.0.0/src/commands/qnamker/convert.ts)_